BrewnodeDave/brewnode-server/README.md

 ### Pre-requisite

-Create a **.env** file in your home folder that contains the following variables:
+Create a **.env** file in the root folder that contains the following variables:

 ```
     BREWFATHER_USERNAME